Skip to content

 AND AS ASC AUTO

-BY DESC FALSE FILTER
+BY DESC FALSE

-LIMIT LINK WITH LINEAR
+LIMIT LINEAR

 NIL OFFSET OR PREVIOUS

-SLIMIT SOFFSET TRUE WITH
+SLIMIT SOFFSET TRUE

 • Identifiers: There are several forms of identifiers, which are compatible with various variable naming forms.